numfocus/gsoc/2016/proposals/chris-medrela.md

 - A Candidate or a Lead Candidate of a group of Candidates uses Registration Form to create his account.

 - The Candidate logs into Amy and uses Application Form to apply for an Instructor Training.
 This form is used for both individual Candidates as well as groups of Candidates.

-In the case of group applications, the Lead Candidate needs to enter names and email addresses of other Candidates.
-After submitting the form, a new account is created for each Candidate, but no password is set yet.
-For simplicity, UI allows the Candidate to request only one Instructor Training.
+    - In the case of group applications, the Lead Candidate needs to enter names and email addresses of other Candidates.

+    - After submitting the form, a new account is created for each Candidate, but no password and no username are set yet.
+Amy detects when somebody is already present in the database (matching by email address).
+In that case, no record is created.

+    - For simplicity, UI allows the Candidate to request only one Instructor Training.

-- The Lead Candidate can later log into Amy and edit his application.
+- The Lead Candidate can later log into Amy and edit his application using the same view.

 - Admins can view all applications along with candidates in Amy.
 They can also merge groups and individuals to form bigger groups.
 They manually match Candidates to Instructor Trainings.

+    - Admins can view all applications in Applications list view.

+    - Admins can view one application (along with all candidates) in Applications detailed view.

+    - Admins can associate each Application with one Instructor Training.
+That way, they can merge groups by associating two or more Applications to one Instructor Training.

+    - Applications list view let you sort applications by distance to chosen application.
+That way, you can easily see which groups are worth merging.

+    - Admins can split any group in Applications detailed view.
+This works by creating a clone Application with different candidates set.

 - Admins negotiate date and place of Instructor Training with Lead Candidate via email.